 Memorization is a challenging but important part of any anatomy lesson.
-From the simplest form of body part identification (like head, shoulders, knees, and toes) to a more complex test (like a high school biology exam), anatomy memorization is something that most students will face in the classroom.
+From the simplest form of body part identification (like head, shoulders, knees, and toes) to a more complex test (like an AP Biology exam), anatomy memorization is something that most students will face in the classroom.

-Using Kapwing, it’s possible to create a digital worksheet for students to practice their memorization of anatomy.
+Using Kapwing, it’s possible to create and customize a digital worksheet for students to practice their memorization of anatomy.
+You can print the Worksheets for in-person classrooms or send a link t0 students at home for remote learning in 2020.
 In this article I’m going to demonstrate how to create your own template to share with students and re-use as many times as you want!

 There are five easy steps you can follow to create your own worksheet to share with others:

 - Find an image to use as your template

 - Annotate and add text